Solidity: Multicall - Aggregate Multiple Contract Calls

 • One for daily activities.

-• One for financial activities, and don't install any extensions other than the password manager for this profile.
+• One for financial activities, don't install any extensions other than the password manager for this profile.

 • Use Incognito mode.